To Smooth or Not? When Label Smoothing Meets Noisy Labels: Additional Experiment Results and Details

-\paragraph{Effect of GLS on pre-logits} We visualise the pre-logits of a ResNet-34 for three classes on CIFAR-10.
-We adopt the visualization method from \cite{muller2019does} which illustrates how representations differ between penultimate layers of networks trained with different smooth rates in GLS.
-As visualized in Figure \ref{tsne_cifar_02}, NLS makes the model $f$ be confident on her predictions and the distances between three clusters are clearly larger than those appeared in Vanilla Loss and PLS.
+We visualise the pre-logits of a ResNet-34 for three classes on CIFAR-10.
+We adopt the method from \citep{muller2019does} which illustrates how representations differ between penultimate layers of networks trained with different smooth rates in GLS.
+In Figure \ref{tsne_cifar_02}, NLS makes the model $f$ be confident on her predictions and the distances between three clusters are clearly larger than those appeared in Vanilla Loss and LS.